Curriculum Plan (2021 – 2022)

 Please note that there may be other requirements for completion or options for elective and specialized courses.
 Please see the academic catalog for the full curriculum.
 Course offerings and sequence are subject to change.

-This program has two pre-requisite courses that are to be completed during Session 1 and 2 of Year One.
-Applications for a waiver is to be made to the program academic advisor.
-For consideration to waive the pre-requisite courses, students must satisfy one of the following requirements:
+The Master’s in Healthcare Analytics program has two pre-requisite courses that are to be completed during Session 1 and 2 of year one.
+Applications for a waiver are to be made to the program academic advisor.
+For consideration to waive the prerequisite courses, students must satisfy one of the following requirements:

-- Bachelor Degrees: Students with undergraduate majors including a course in math, a course in statistics and a course in programming are eligible to apply for waivers of the program pre-requisites courses.
-A 3-unit equivalent course completed at the Bachelors level within the last 3 years in math and in statistics with a grade of B+ or better will waive the DAT5005 pre-requisite course.
-A 3-unit equivalent course completed at the Bachelors level in programming (e.g., C++, .NET/C#, JAVA, R, or Python) and in math and in statistics within the last 3 years with a grade of B+ or better will waive the DAT5000 pre-requisite course.
-In cases where the course was completed more than 3 years ago, students can apply for a waiver and the program will assess the course contents.
+- Bachelor Degrees: Students with undergraduate majors including a course in math, a course in statistics and a course in programming are eligible to apply for waivers of the program prerequisites courses.
+A three-unit equivalent course completed at the Bachelors level within the last three years in math and in statistics with a grade of B+ or better will waive the DAT5005 prerequisite course.
+A three-unit equivalent course completed at the bachelors level in programming (e.g., C++, .NET/C#, JAVA, R, or Python) and in math and in statistics within the last 3 years with a grade of B+ or better will waive the DAT5000 prerequisite course.
+In cases where the course was completed more than three years ago, students can apply for a waiver and the program will assess the course contents.

-- Masters Degrees: Students with a masters including a course in math or statistics, and a course in programming at the masters level, completed with a grade of B or better in the previous 3 years can waive the applicable subject area pre-requisite course for the program.
+- Masters Degrees: Students with a masters including a course in math or statistics, and a course in programming at the masters level, completed with a grade of B or better in the previous three years can waive the applicable subject area prerequisite course for the program.

 - Essentials of Informatics Using Python

 - Basic Applied Statistics

 - Healthcare Systems, Services, and Infrastructure – A Global Perspective

 - Database Design Principles and Technologies